ramyardaneshgar/THM-Writeup-Wordpress-Security/README.md

 https://tryhackme.com/r/room/blog

-# Steps to Complete the Blog Lab on TryHackMe

 ## Background

 The **Blog** lab on TryHackMe provides a vulnerable WordPress site set up by "Billy Joel" as the target.
 The primary objective of the lab was to uncover two flags: `user.txt` and `root.txt`.
 This exercise required leveraging reconnaissance, enumeration, exploitation, and privilege escalation techniques.
 The lab also focused on identifying misconfigurations in WordPress and exploiting these weaknesses to gain administrative and root access.